4cups cream cheese, full fat, at room temperature, see Recipe Notes (4 blocks)

 1½tsppure vanilla extract

 5large eggs, at room temperature

-Prepare a graham cracker pie crust and press into a 9-inch or 10-inch springform pan (you don't have to grease the pan first).
-You can use the bottom of a measuring cup or a straight sided glass tumbler to pack the crust down tightly.
+Make the crust: Prepare a graham cracker pie crust and press into a 9-inch round springform pan (you don't have to grease the pan first).
+Use a pastry tart tamper, the bottom of a measuring cup, or a straight sided glass tumbler to pack the crust down tightly.

-For the filling: Using a stand mixer with paddle attachment or hand mixer, beat the cream cheese until light and fluffy.
+Make the filling: Using a stand mixer with paddle attachment or hand mixer, beat the cream cheese until light and fluffy.
 Add granulated sugar and beat on medium-high speed until the mixture is smooth and creamy, about 2 minutes.
-Add the sour cream, vanilla extract, and wine; beat on low speed until fully combined.
+Add the sour cream, white wine, and vanilla extract and beat on low speed until fully combined.

+Refrigerate the cheesecake for at least 4 hours or overnight.
 Use a knife to loosen the chilled cheesecake from the rim of the springform pan, then remove the rim.

 Cut the cheesecake into slices with a sharp knife, wiping the knife and dipping it into warm water between each cut to get nice, neat slices.

 Serve the cheesecake with any desired toppings.
 Cover and store leftover cheesecake in the refrigerator for up to 5 days.